ON STANDALONE FINANCIAL STATEMENT

 xi.
 According to the information and explanations given to us we report thatmanagerial remuneration has been paid or provided in accordance with the requisiteapprovals mandated by the provisions of section 197 read with Schedule V to the CompaniesAct.

 xiii.
-According to the information and explanations given to us all transactions withthe related parties are in compliance with sections 177 and 188 of Companies Act 2013where applicable and the details have been disclosed in the Financial Statements etc. asrequired by the applicable accounting standards.
+In our opinion and as per information and explanations provided to us bymanagement all the transactions with the related parties are in compliance with theprovisions of sections 177 and 188 of Companies Act 2013 where applicable and the detailshave been disclosed in the financial statements as required under Accounting Standard (AS)18 Related Party Disclosures specified under Section 133 of the Act read with rule 7 ofthe Companies (Accounts) Rules 2014.

 For MVK Associates

-We have audited the internal financial controls over financial reporting of OctawareTechnologies Limited ("the Company") as of March 31st 2018 in conjunction withour audit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of OctawareTechnologies Limited ("the Company") as on 31 March 2019 in conjunction with ouraudit of the standalone financial statements of the Company for the year ended on thatdate.

 Management's Responsibility for Internal Financial Controls